 Imagine you're on a playground merry-go-round, trying to toss a ball to a friend standing across from you.
 Seems simple, right?
 But as the merry-go-round spins, the ball veers off course, landing somewhere to the side instead of directly in your friend's hands.
 This seemingly strange phenomenon is similar to what happens on a much larger scale due to the Coriolis effect.
 It’s not some mystical force, but rather a consequence of our planet's rotation, and it has profound implications for weather patterns, ocean currents, and even long-range artillery.

 The Coriolis effect is a fascinating concept that touches nearly every aspect of our lives, often without us even realizing it.
-From steering the path of hurricanes to influencing the routes of airplanes, its impact is both pervasive and significant.
+Still, from steering the path of hurricanes to influencing the routes of airplanes, its impact is both pervasive and significant.
 Understanding what the Coriolis effect affects is crucial for grasping the dynamics of our planet and the interconnectedness of its systems.
-This article delves into the depths of this intriguing phenomenon, exploring its causes, its far-reaching consequences, and the ways it shapes our world.
+This article gets into the depths of this intriguing phenomenon, exploring its causes, its far-reaching consequences, and the ways it shapes our world.

 Main Subheading